cultureandempire/cultureandempire.github.io/cande.md

 Lastly, and most importantly, the whole system depends on a distributed network of "miners," who recalculate transactions, and in the process generate new BitCoin.
 BitCoin depends on its miners to remain honest.
 If an attacker controls 51% or more of the miners, they can generate bogus transactions and crash the currency.

-The cost of a so-called 51-percent attack [is about $500M](https://www.resallex.com/bitcoin/brix), as I write this, the military budget of Slovenia or Cyprus.
+The cost of a so-called 51-percent attack [is estimated at about $500 million](https://www.resallex.com/bitcoin/brix), as I write this, the military budget of Slovenia or Cyprus.
 It's still well within reach of the Spider and even if the dangerous young men rallied in huge numbers, they might not be able to save BitCoin from a serious attack.
 I'd rate the chances of a 51-percent attack as "fairly likely" within the next 3-5 years.
 However it would probably be possible to counter such an attack by blacklisting offending machines.

 What we will see instead is, I think, increasing persecution of BitCoin users, miners, and exchanges in the US, with the message that "BitCoin is favored by cybercriminals and money launderers."
 Perhaps some arrests to underscore the seriousness of the accusations.
 Then, tolerance of a few exchanges, allowing one or two to dominate the market and create a cartel.
 These will be the ones providing data live to the Spider, as the phone companies and large Web businesses do today.
 Finally, a series of attacks, from mild to shocking, on the currency when the critical number of black hat miners is reached.